Mesh Denoising and Inpainting using the Total Variation of the Normal and a Shape Newton Approach: Mesh Inpainting Problem

 \section{Mesh Inpainting Problem}

 This section is devoted to mesh inpainting problems.
-These problems differ from \eqref{eq:mesh_denoising_problem} in that there is no fidelity term.
-Instead, the exact positions of a number of vertices are given and not subject to noise, while the positions of the remaining vertices are unknown and there is no reference value known for them.
-In this setting, the augmented Lagrangian \eqref{eq:augmented_Lagrangian} is replaced by \makeatletter \ltx@ifclassloaded{IEEEtran}{
+These problems differ from \eqref{eq:mesh_denoising_problem} in that there is no tracking data available at all.
+Instead, the exact positions of a number of vertices are given, while the positions of the remaining vertices are unknown and there is no reference value known for them.
+This situation often occurs during 3D scanning, \eg, at the supports or at concave regions.